Particular/NServiceBus.Wcf/CONTRIBUTING.md

 ## Making Changes

-* Create a feature branch from where you want to base your work.
+* Create a feature branch from where you want to base your work. (usually `master`)
-  * This is usually the develop branch since we never do any work off our master branch.
-The master is always our latest stable release
-  * Only target release branches if you are certain your fix must be on that branch.
+  * Only target release branches if you are certain your fix must be on that specific release.
-  * To quickly create a feature branch based on develop; `git branch fix/develop/my_contribution` then checkout the new branch with `git checkout fix/develop/my_contribution`.
-Please avoid working directly on the `develop` branch.
+  * To quickly create a feature branch based on master; `git branch fix/master/my_contribution` then checkout the new branch with `git checkout fix/master/my_contribution`.
 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * Make sure your commit messages are in the proper format.